patrick-5546/sampleproject/docs/developer_guide/vscode.md

 ### Common Extensions & Settings

-Other recommended extensions further improve autocomplete (AI, file paths), check spelling, and show the commit and author who last modified the current line:
+Other recommended extensions further improve autocomplete (AI, file paths), check spelling, and show the commit and author who last modified the current line, and more:

 - Mark a word as spelled correct by hovering over it, selecting `Quick Fix...`, then selecting `Add "<word>" to config: .vscode/cspell.json`